X (Ed Sheeran album): Commercial performance

-x debuted at number one on the UK Albums Chart, marking Sheeran's second number one album in the United Kingdom.
+debuted at number one on the UK Albums Chart, marking Sheeran's second number one album in the United Kingdom.
 It sold 180,000 copies in its first week of release to become the fastest-selling album of 2014, overtaking Coldplay's Ghost Stories.
-It stayed at number one for 12 non-consecutive weeks in the UK, the longest number one since Adele's 21 in 2011. x was the best-selling album of 2014 in the UK, selling over 1,689,000 copies and going five-time platinum.
+It stayed at number one for 12 non-consecutive weeks in the UK, the longest number one since Adele's 21 in 2011. was the best-selling album of 2014 in the UK, selling over 1,689,000 copies and going five-time platinum.
 As of December 2015, the album has sold 2,660,000 copies in the UK.
 The album spent 74 consecutive weeks in the top ten, surpassing 21's 71-week record.

 In the United States, the album debuted at number one on the Billboard 200 with first-week sales of 210,000 copies, becoming Sheeran's first number-one record in the country.
 Furthermore, Sheeran marked the second largest debut for a pop album in 2014 and the fourth-biggest opening overall of the year.
 In December 2015, the album was certified double platinum for shipments of two million albums by the Recording Industry Association of America.
 It reached 2 million copies sold there in February 2016.
 By July 2017, tracks from the album had accumulated over 1.51 billion on-demand audio streams in the US.
 In Canada, the album debuted at number one on the Canadian Albums Chart; in its second week, the album remained at number one selling 7,000 copies.
 It became the year's fourth best-selling album in Canada, having sold 133,000 copies over the course of the year.